khaledkucse/COSTER/README.md

 docker pull khaledkucse/coster
 ```

-after a while you will see the image is pulled in your engine.
+after a while you will see the latest version of the image is pulled in your engine.
 If you want you can check using following commad:

 ```
 docker images